Skip to content

 5.1

 Mortgage loans are only applicable for residential properties that are owned and lived in by the applicant.
-The property must be in building stages B3 or B4, and assessment level 7 or 8, according to Registers Iceland.
+The property must be in building stages B3 or B4, and assessment level 7 or 8, according to Registers Iceland (HMS).

 5.2